Documentation built using Sphinx 2014-03-23, for MinimalModbus version 0.5.

 Note that it can be very helpful to switch on the debug mode, where the communication details are printed.
 See the ‘Debug mode’ section.

-It can be helpful to describe which instrument model you are using, and possibly a link to online PDF documentation for it.
+Describe which instrument model you are using, and possibly a link to online PDF documentation for it.

 The details printed in debug mode (messages and responses) are very useful for using the included dummy_serial port for unit testing purposes.
 For examples, see the file test/test_minimalmodbus.py.